 Overall, Kauai does lush and tropical very well, but now on to Maui.

 Maui wins easily for the most diverse island.
-It has lush and tropical, curated resort areas, rainforests, valley, rolling ranchland, and an arid volcano summit.
+It has lush and tropical, curated resort areas, rainforests, valleys, rolling ranchland, local towns, and an arid volcano summit.
 While Kauai excels in the green, jagged peaks department, Maui has it all.

 Maui’s upcountry is also one of its more unique areas.
 Most visitors won’t make it to the upcountry unless they’re just passing through to Haleakala.
 You’ll feel more like you’re in the high meadows of Colorado or the hill country of Texas than an island in the middle of the Pacific (except of course you can look out and see the ocean ; ) Maui also has the Iao Valley, which is its answer to Kauai’s lush north shore and it’s beautiful although not as epic or wide sweeping as the north shore of Kauai.

 Side Note: If you’re looking for a rental car for your trip, I LOVE Discount Hawaii Car Rentals.
 They’re seriously the only company I ever use.
 They’ll give you the very best prices, you don’t have to reserve with a credit card or pay until you show up, you can cancel and re-book anytime if you find a better rate, and they usually have a special that adds additional drivers for no fee.
 It’s a no brainer.
 Click here to check rates for your trip.